jasonchandler3245643/StatsProjectOne/README.md

 ## Essay
-1. **GitHub Essay:** An overview of why GitHub is important, Git, and how GitHub makes Git more accessible; describes how repositories work and some key words in the process of editing one.
+1. **GitHub Essay:** An overview of why GitHub is important, Git, and how GitHub makes Git more accessible.
+Describes how repositories work and some key words in the process of editing one.

 ## Formula Sheet
 1. **Formula Sheet (1.0-3.5):** Every textbook formula from Section 1.0 to 3.5 beautifully formatted in a Word document using the Equations feature.